 Which style or format is correct?
 As usual, style guides differ.
-Of the ones on my bookshelf, The Gregg Reference Manual takes the most liberal approach.
-Gregg offers many possibilities, which I illustrate here with my office number:
+The Gregg Reference Manual takes the most liberal approach.
+Gregg offers many possibilities, illustrated here:

 206-782-8410 This format is most common, according to Gregg.